Ureteroureterostomy: End-to-End Anastomosis of the Ureter

 - The proximal and distal end are spatulated about 7–10 mm at 180 degrees apart.

-- Placement of a ureteral stent, if you have not done preoperatively.
+- Insert a ureteral stent, if you have not done preoperatively.

-- Corner sutures (e.g. PDS 5-0) are placed.
-Afterwards, the ureter anastomosis is completed by using the corner sutures (running suture) or in a interrupted fashion [fig. ureteroureterostomy].
+- Place corner sutures (e.g. PDS 5-0).
+The ureteral anastomosis is completed by using the corner sutures (running suture) or in a interrupted fashion [fig. ureteroureterostomy].

 - Insert a wound drainage